SamarShabanCS/Generative-AI-with-Large-Language-Models/README.md

 # Generative-AI-with-Large-Language-Models
 Coursera Course
 - This course will take a deep dive with you into how LLM technology actually works including going through many of the technical details, like model training, instruction tuning, fine-tuning, the generative AI project life cycle framework to help you plan and execute your projects and so on.
+- How transformer networks actually work.